Views expressed throughout are speculative possibilities. In no way should they be taken as doctrinal claims! Read with discernment.

 In Rev 3:18 Jesus counsels the Laodiceans to buy gold tried in the fire.
 But in Isaiah 43:2 there is a contrast.
 For those who are redeemed it says they will walk through the fire and not be burned!

-Time may prove me wrong, but I’m speculating that in Revelation 11 the ‘two’ witnesses that are given power (e.g. Rev 11:6) could be you and me, and all those who witness for the truth at the very end!
+Time may prove me wrong, but I’m speculating that in Revelation 11 the ‘two’ witnesses that are given power in Revelation 11:6 could be you and me, and allthose who witness for the truth at the very end!
 Mat 18:20 is another verse that fits with this.
+It is not their own power, it is God who works through them to tread down their adversaries – Psalm 60:12.

 I believe the two witnesses are symbolic of two groups, rather than individuals.
 (This aligns with the teaching of some churches, and is partly but not exactly in agreement with Ellen White’s interpretation.
 I will comment more about her interpretation in part 2.)